leon-gh/InputEvents/README.md

 ## INSTALLATION

 ### Arduino IDE
-Install the `InputEvents` and `Encoder` libraries via the Arduino IDE Libary Manager. `Bounce2` should automatically install, but if it doesn't install that too.
+Install the `InputEvents` and `Encoder` libraries via the Arduino IDE Libary Manager. `Bounce2` and `EncoderAdapter` should automatically install, but if it doesn't install them too.

 ### PlatformIO